Web-Distortion/Web-Distortion.github.io/index.md

 ### GK-SIM Calculation Code
 we provide the GK-SIM calculation code [on Github]().
 ### Defect Ziproxy and Compy
 We find six types of defects in Ziproxy and Compy as the root causes of visual distortions.
 We successfully fix them through source code modification and auxiliary middleware.
-After that, 98% distortions are resolved with negligible overhead.
+After that, 98% distortions are resolved with negligible overhead.The modified source code and auxiliary middleware are available at [Github]().
 ### Raw Data
 We collected Chrome’s invocation logs of SKPaint APIs when visiting Alexa top 10,000 websites on Oct.
 9th, 2019.
 We release the data in the [Google Driver]().